makskozhanov/flash_cards_bot/README.md

 #### cache_actions
 This file defines actions with the Redis cache.

+---
 ### user
 #### user_ations
 This file defines actions on users such as: create new user, get user from cache or database.

 #### user_states
+This file defines the user states needed to assign handlers.

+---
 ### utils
 #### card_actions
 This file defines the user states needed to assign handlers.